alex-b-chase/16S-workshop/README.md

 # Materials and sample data
 For my workshop, I do not go from sequencing data all the way through - there is no time to cover everything.
 From my experience, the [QIIME2](https://docs.qiime2.org/2019.7/tutorials/moving-pictures/) and [DADA2](https://benjjneb.github.io/dada2/tutorial.html) tutorials are exceptional and provide way better information on this.

 I decided to focus on the "post-OTU" table section of microbiome analyses.
 But, I do include some sample [bash scripts](sample-qiime-processing/) for uploading and running QIIME2 on a high performance cluster (HPC).

-R workflow
+You will definitely need to change some of the information in there to match your data files.

+__R workflow__

+Congrats if you made it this far!
+This is where we can start to get our hands dirty and analyze some data!

+I will be using the R software environment for this, so please brush up on some R basics beforehand (I provide some stuff [here](R-scripts/intro-to-R-basics.R)).
+R is an amazing resource where you can import all sorts of data types and conduct any type of analysis you can think of!
+Trust me, it is worth the investment to get your work off the ground.

+Now for the microbiome analysis part.
+You can use the sample data provided in [materials](materials/). to follow along.
+Everything should work but definitely post an issue on here if I missed something.

+We will use this pretty simple microbiome dataset from mice microbiomes (these will have low diversity).
+   The metadata includes information on the:
+1. Experiment: feeding effects on individual mice microbiomes
+2. Experimental information: Sample ID, cage , plot, time point etc,
+3. Technical:  machine used for DNA extractions, tubing reused for which mouse (gavage application)

+[Download the code](R-scripts/microbiome-workflow.R) and run it for yourself!
+Let me know if you found this helpful!!